11 Summer House Fire Facts

 During summer months, house fires are less common but still a hazard.
 Just because the Christmas tree lights are off and the fireplace is empty, don’t get complacent about fires in the summer.
 Here are some statistics regarding summer house fires in the U.S.

 8. Short circuits and other electrical malfunctions are the leading causes of air conditioning fires.
-Routine annual inspections of air conditioning systems can help detect and prevent such malfunctions.
-(USFA) Incidentally, annual inspections of your a/c system can do more than prevent house fires.
-The Edison, NJ home energy audit company Woodbridge Environmental recently stated on Hometalk.com, "The biggest killer of an a/c system is dirty coils and lack of air flow through them.
-Filters are cheep and save more in energy than they cost to replace."
-It pays to have your air conditioning system inspected.
+Routine inspections of air conditioning systems help detect and prevent such malfunctions.
+(USFA.)
+Incidentally, annual inspections of your a/c system can do more than prevent house fires.
+The Edison, NJ home energy audit company Woodbridge Environmental Tiptophouse states, "The biggest killer of an a/c system is dirty coils and lack of air flow through them."
+Hire a pro to inspect and clean your air conditioning system once a year.

 Summer is no time to be complacent about fires.
 Be sure to continue checking smoke alarms and practicing fire safety around the home.